Mobcaster

 Mobcaster was a US website for crowdfunding television shows.
-It will also distribute shows once they are produced.
-Project creators post ideas for pilots.
-If the pilots get funded, then project creators can post projects for full production.
-Mobcaster charges 5% of funding, plus 3% for PayPal charges.
-If a Mobcaster-funded show is picked up by other distribution outlets, Mobcaster holds 15% participation in the show.
+It would also distribute shows once they were produced.
+Project creators posted ideas for pilots.
+If the pilots got funded, then project creators could post projects for full production.
+Mobcaster charged 5% of funding, plus 3% for PayPal charges.
+If a Mobcaster-funded show was picked up by other distribution outlets, Mobcaster held 15% participation in the show.

 The site shut down in September 2013.